NetHorror/netbird-delayed-auto-update-windows/README.md

 - 🧱 **Local state tracking** – remembers last seen repo version and when it was first observed.
 - 🛑 **No silent install** – if NetBird is not installed locally, the script exits without doing anything.
 - 📜 **Detailed logs** – logs each decision (first seen, still aging, upgraded, already up-to-date, etc.).
+- 🧩 **Single script** – one PowerShell file handles install, uninstall and the actual update logic.

+---

 ## Requirements